cozy/cozy-docs/src/documents/hack/cookbooks/data-system.html.md

 * 204: success (and something has been deleted)
 * 400: bad request
 * 401: unauthorized
-* 403: not authentificated
+* 403: not authenticated
 * 404: document not found
 * 409: document already exists
 * 500: internal server error

-All the requests that mention "Requires authentification and authorization" are likely to send 401 and 403 if the conditions are not met.
+All the requests that mention "Requires authentication and authorization" are likely to send 401 and 403 if the conditions are not met.
 See [troubleshootings](#troubleshootings) to understand what those error mean.

 ### Todo for this cookbook
-* Adding documentation about authentification and authorization process
+* Adding documentation about authentication and authorization process

 ## Data API